estanqueiroa/awscode/cloudformation/costs-monitor/README.md

 * Billing Alarm: A CloudWatch alarm that monitors the EstimatedCharges metric and triggers when the estimated charges exceed the specified threshold.
 * Lambda Execution Role: An IAM role with the necessary permissions for the Lambda function to access the Cost Explorer API and publish to the SNS topic.
 * Lambda Function: A Lambda function that retrieves the top 5 highest cost AWS services for the current billing period and sends a notification to the SNS topic.
-* EventBridge Rule: A CloudWatch Events rule that triggers the Lambda function on a schedule (default is daily at 11 PM GMT).
+* EventBridge Rule: A CloudWatch Events rule that triggers the Lambda function on a schedule (default is daily at 4 AM GMT).

 ## Configuration Parameters